 Build the opt-out pathway.
 Implement a functioning process for consumers to request human review or opt out of AI-assisted processing.
 Test it before the deadline — regulators will look for live, working mechanisms, not documented promises.

 Complete impact assessments for high-risk systems.
-Follow the framework in S.0018 to produce a written assessment covering intended use, training data, affected populations, accuracy benchmarks, and bias mitigation.
+Follow the framework in H.341 to produce a written assessment covering intended use, training data, affected populations, accuracy benchmarks, and bias mitigation.
 Retain the documentation for at least the period specified in the law's record-keeping provisions.

 Assign a compliance owner.
 Designate someone — legal counsel, a privacy officer, or a dedicated AI governance lead — to track regulatory developments, own the audit documentation, and respond if an enforcement inquiry arrives.
-The compliance deadline is July 1, 2026.
+The compliance deadline is N/A (in committee).
 Don't wait until the deadline to start.

 Vermont AI law in the broader regulatory landscape